Incursion-beta/Text-Extraction/readme.md

 Step to run application locally:

 1. Create the copy of the project.
 2. Open command prompt and change your current path to folder where you can find 'app.py' file.
 3. Create environment by command given below- conda create -name <environment name>
 4. Activate environment by command as follows- conda activate <environment name>
-5. Install tesseract using windows installer available at: https://github.com/UB-Mannheim/tesseract/wiki
+5. Install tesseract using windows installer available [here](https://github.com/UB-Mannheim/tesseract/wiki).
 6. Note the tesseract path from the installation.
 Default installation path at the time of this edit was:

     C:\ProgramFiles\Tesseract-OCR.
 It may change so please check the installation path.